-Mathematics is a part of everyday life and we can incorporate it in daily activities from a very young age.
-In early education we are always busy, and naturally we can become complacent and stick with activities and ideas that are most familiar to us.
+Mathematics is a core element of the eyfs framework and we can incorporate it in daily activities from a very young age.
+Maths in the EYFS can be separated into different areas of learning, numbers and shape, space and measure.
+In early education we are always busy, and naturally we can become complacent and stick with activities and ideas that are most familiar to us, instead of looking for activities within the EYFS framework which may boost a child’s development.
 It is always important to reflect, make changes and explore new ideas and ways of teaching.
 I adore outdoor learning and in particular the Forest School ethos, so I am always exploring ways in which I can use natural resources to support learning and play.

 As we grow up maths can become a subject at school that we either take to easily or we have to work hard at to understand.
 Often this comes down to the teacher and whether the foundations for basic mathematics have been laid correctly.
 I therefore think it is so important for us as early educators to teach maths in a practical, hands on and exciting way so that we stimulate that love for learning early on.